Noeska/illegiblesemantics/projects/proj-2.md

 ![Technical Death Metal](..\assets\img\projects\proj-2\tech00.jpg)

-## Progressive Metal
+## Progressive Death Metal
-What does "Progressive" mean in the context of Extreme Metal?
+What does "Progressive" mean in the context of Death Metal?
 Who knows?
 I sure as hell don't.
 It could mean anything from "We brought in a saxophonist to record a Metal album with us" to a more general "We march to our own beat" -- which is often to be taken literally: Progressive bands seem to have a weird thing for *syncopation*.
 The question then is how to best represent this visually?
 It may seem daunting but it is actually quite easy: (1.) the letters need to be **tight and bold** and (2.) the letters need to be **missing parts**, because this says something about the band's music: "Our music is tight and bold!
 And it's often difficult to follow and may even end abruptly."
 ![Progressive Metal](..\assets\img\projects\proj-2\progressive.jpg)

 # Grindcore
 Grindcore fuses elements of Heavy Metal with Punk Hardcore, creating a negative synergy where one plus one arguably equals less than two.
 No wonder, then, that Grindcore logos look **crude and unfinished** at best.
-But all is not bad either, for great (to some) is the genre's fondness for puerile humor and disgusting aesthetics, with visual **references to scathology and other bodily functions**.
+But all is not bad either, for great (to some) is the genre's fondness for puerile humor and disgusting aesthetics, with **visual references to scathology** and **other bodily functions**.
 In short, think of Grindcore aesthetics as the typographic equivalent of a schoolboy's fantasies.
-This may also help explain the heavy usage of **color and texture**.
+This may also help explain the heavy usage of **color** and **texture**.
 (Kids love color.
 Right?
 I wouldn't know, I'm not a father.)
 ![Grindcore](..\assets\img\projects\proj-2\grind.jpg)